ITTechnic/kioskPi/README.md

 ## Set up Chromium
-Go to `Settings > On start-up' and select `Open a specific page or set of pages` and add your URLs to the list.
+Go to `Settings > On start-up` and select `Open a specific page or set of pages` and add your URLs to the list.

-If using multiple pages, use a tab rotator extension which needs to be configurated to run at start up, for example `TabCarousel`.
-Adjust the timings for the rotation as necessary.
+If using multiple pages, use a tab rotator extension which needs to be configurated to run at start up, for example `TabCarousel` https://chrome.google.com/webstore/detail/tabcarousel/ddldimidiliclngjipajmjjiakhbcohn?hl=en and adjust the timings for the rotation as necessary.

 ## Install MS Core Fonts